younrx/CTF_Irek1/README.md

 I chose to try a brute-forcing method.
 Assuming that the PIN only uses alpha-numerical characters (both with capital and lowercase letters), there is 65^8 possibilities, which is to much to test them all.

-But thanks to the values given by Ghidra, I can make another asumption:
+But thanks to the values given by Ghidra, I can make another assumption:

 Let's call the PIN's characters values (in ASCII) with letters: ABCDEFGH.
 If the obfuscating method is linear, the values from Ghidra enable me to say that:
 - the lower value is C (and G because C = G)